gtuck/web3400-Course-Docs/projects/04/description.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4
 ```

-This table includes columns for the post ID, title, content, author, and creation timestamp.
-Adjust the table structure as needed for your application.
-After creating the table, you can proceed with the rest of the project steps as outlined.

 ## Update the `config.php` file

 **PHP Processing**: Open your `config.php` file and add the following function at the end of the file: